romaingd/ICLR_2018/03-Huang-2018-Multi_scale_dense_networks.md

 ## I - Introduction

-* Visual object recognition competitions are usually won by computationally intensive CNN models, which solely are able to classify the hard examples of the **tail of the data distribution.**
+* Visual object recognition competitions are usually won by computationally intensive CNN models, which are the only one able to classify the hard examples of the **tail of the data distribution.**

 * However, such huge models are wasteful when applied to canonical images.